Jerusalem—The Eternal Capital of Israel

-David’s first official act as king was significant.
-Although he already ruled Judah from Hebron, the isolated city was not a suitable capital for united Israel.
-David moved quickly to secure a more appropriate site—Jerusalem, the Jebusite stronghold also known as Jebus.
+Although the newly crowned king already ruled Judah from Hebron, the isolated city was not a suitable capital for united Israel.
+David moved quickly to secure a more appropriate site—Jerusalem, the Jebusite stronghold known as Jebus.

 To David, it was more than a pragmatic response to the need for a new capital.
 The Jebusites were specifically named by God as one of the Canaanite groups to be driven from the land (Deut.
 20:17).
 In the 400 years since Israel’s conquest, however, the Jebusites had doggedly held this fortress in a pocket of land between the tribes of Benjamin and Judah (Josh.
 15:63; Jud.
 1:21).

 David understood the implications of a Jebusite bastion in the land of Israel and took action to rectify the situation.
 It was an opportune moment.
-The three-day coronation celebration had barely ended and the army was still assembled in Hebron.
+The three-day coronation celebration had barely ended and the army of Israel was still assembled in Hebron.
 Without waiting, the army under David’s leadership made the 20-mile trek to Jebus.

 When he arrived at the base of the citadel, the Jebusites taunted from the battlements.
 Their arrogant defiance reflected that of Goliath who also defied the army of Israel.
 They mocked:

 The stronghold became the new capital of Israel and the location of David’s royal residence.
 (2 Sam.
 24:18).
 Jebusites were banned from entry to the fortress.